Many young adults are drawn to dystopian novels considering they offer a glimpse into a world that may be possible in the future.

 Bluescreen (Book 1 of 3: Mirador series) by Dan Wells

-Divergent (Book 1 of 3: Divergent series) by Veronica Roth
+Scythe (Book 1 of 3: Arc of a Scythe series) by Neal Shusterman